-Groundwater or surface water is collected using drilling wells or dams.
+- Collection: Groundwater or surface water is collected using drilling wells or dams.
 It is then carried to the treatment facility in open canals or closed pipes.
-Some water treatment facilities are located hundreds of miles from the water source.
-In these cases, the water may be stored in intermediate reservoirs.

-In areas with large amounts of manganese, iron or dissolved gases, water treatment plants use an aeration process to remove these impurities.
+- Aerating: In areas with large amounts of manganese, iron, or dissolved gases, water treatment plants use an aeration process to remove these impurities.

-Some treatment facilities add other chemicals to reduce corrosion of plumbing pipes and fixtures.
+- Neutralizing: Some treatment facilities add other chemicals to reduce the corrosion of plumbing pipes and fixtures.

 Renewable water resources are the best measure of how much “water wealth” a country possesses:

 *in billion cubic meters per year (2017 figures)